MarkMagdyAziz/MarkMagdyAziz/README.md

 ### <div align="center">I'm a Front End Developer 👨‍💻 </div>

-- 🔭 I’m currently working at TransformUs
+- 🔭 I’m currently working at CyShield

-- 🌱 I’m learning Front End Technologies to be a Front End Engineer
+- 🌱 I am a passionate Front End developer with two years of industry experience in building front-end applications using Angular, React and Next Js

 <br/>